-Along with the check list, the GRIP Ignition Detail Sheet is available via the GRIP website under product support www. gripidlemanagment.com.
-Enter your vehicle VIN to obtain the specific Ignition Detail Sheet this sheet explains the required connections specific to the vehicle.
+GRIP Ignition Detail Sheet is available via the GRIP website, www.gripidlemanagement. com.
+Using your Customer Login, enter the vehicle VIN and click "start shopping", under the product category Literature, you will be able to locate the specific Ignition Detail Sheet.
+This sheet explains the required connections specific to the vehicle.
 Be sure to keep this sheet available when the ignition needs to be connected.